NordPool/public-intraday-api-example/README.md

 This repository contains an example client for interaction with Nord Pool Intraday Trading platform.
 The respective documentation is located at [our Development Portal](https://developers.nordpoolgroup.com/v1.0/docs/id-introduction).

+We have an example code for .NET available at [https://bitbucket.org/nordpoolspot/public-intraday-api-net-example](https://bitbucket.org/nordpoolspot/public-intraday-api-net-example).

 ## Disclaimer ##

-We offer the data transfer object code and client code examples to aid the development against Nord Pool’s API at no warranty whatsoever.
+We offer the data transfer object code and client code examples to aid the development against Nord Pool's API at no warranty whatsoever.
 Clients are solely responsible for separately testing and ensuring that interaction with Nord Pool works according to their own standards.

 ## Building ##